Robert Dodd (artist)

-Robert Dodd (1748 – 1815) was an English artist and engraver who specialised in marine art.
+Robert Dodd (1748 – 1815) was an English painter and engraver who specialised in marine art.
 He is known for his works on the French Revolutionary and Napoleonic Wars.

 Life and family

 Born as one of three sons of Alexander Dodd, his younger brother was the engineer and painter Ralph Dodd.
 He married Mary Fulton (b.
 1748) on 1 November 1772.
 He died in early 1815 and was buried on 20 February at St Dunstan and All Saints, Stepney.